CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ### HTTP OTLP Export

-You can configure open telemetry export to use HTTP to communicate with the collector and define the port used for communication:
+You can configure open telemetry export to use HTTP to communicate with the collector and define the port to use for communication:

 ```
 cumulus@switch:~$ nv set system telemetry export otlp http port 9443